 The Skyway Express–Jacksonville’s elevated people mover system–is free for all riders.
 The 2.5 mile automated transit line goes from downtown to the Prime Osborn Convention Center and across the St. Johns River to San Marco.
 The line stops near the Museum of Science and History (MOSH), making it a great way to entertain the kids on a weekday excursion.

-St. Augustine’s free summer music series, Concerts in the Plaza, continues Thursday, August 15, featuring rock ‘n rollers The Grapes of Roth.
+St. Augustine’s free summer music series, Concerts in the Plaza, continues Thursday, July 11, featuring the popular southern blues band The Falling Bones.
 The concert begins at 7 p.m. at the Plaza de la Constitucion.
 Bring lawn chairs for seating and a picnic if you like, however alcoholic beverages are prohibited.

 Stars and Stripes at the Seawalk goes on from Noon to 10 p.m. at the Jacksonville Beach Seawalk Pavilion on July 4.
 There will be food vendors and family activities, plus live music and entertainment.
 The Jacksonville Beach fireworks over the ocean begins at 9 p.m.

 Pull out that old checkered tablecloth and pack a cooler.
 From 10 a.m. to 2 p.m. on July 4, the Shoppes of Avondale are sponsoring a free Community Picnic on July 4 at Boone Park.
 Later in the day, you can wander down to the Riverside Arts Market under the Fuller Warren Bridge and grab a locally-brewed beer, buy prepared food from local vendors and watch live entertainment.
 The party starts at 6 p.m. and goes on until 9:45 p.m., when all eyes will turn toward the St. Johns River and the City of Jacksonville’s Fireworks Spectacular.